Menu

 Body Condition Scoring

-In order to optimize these indicators, target BCS at key stages of lactation should be met:
+In order to optimise these indicators, target BCS at key stages of lactation should be met:

 • Calve mature cows at BCS of 5